 I walked out and just as I suspected, there was no one to pick me up.
 Great – this means 5 hours wait at the Kabul airport.
 Not exactly a cosy place to be with heavily armed guards looking suspiciously at me (and my battered luggage bag).

-Suddenly a guy appeared in front of me and talked to in Afghan local language.
+Suddenly a guy appeared in front of me and talked to me in the Afghan local language.
 Was he my pick up?
 I could not understand a word but somewhere in between, I thought I heard a familiar name.
 So, thinking that it was my pick up, I allowed the guy to carry my bag whilst walking towards the car park.

 When we arrived at the car park, he asked “where is your car?” in Hindi!